AIE-Lafayette/SummerCamp3D/README.md

 - Material - PlayerMat
 - Trail Material - Default - Line

 After the particle settings are complete, create a new folder called "Effects" and drag the particle effect in there to make it a prefab.
+You can delete the effect that is still in the scene.
 Go to our player script and add the following code:

 ![Explosion1](Images/Explosion1.png)